aoliveiramagalhaes/aoliveiramagalhaes/README.md

 I'm excited about software development, mostly because of its ability to deliver products and value right from my laptop.

-You can find more details about my experience and skills in my portolio.
+You can find more details about my experience and skills in my portfolio.

 **Skills:** REACT / JS / HTML / CSS